apache/mxnet/example/quantization/README.md

                                           [--quantized-dtype {auto,int8,uint8}]
                                           [--quiet]

-Generate a calibrated quantized model from a FP32 model with Intel oneDNN support
+Generate a calibrated quantized model from a FP32 model with oneDNN support

 optional arguments:
   -h, --help            show this help message and exit